-It has been a long standing rule that to calculate your dog’s or cat’s age is one human year equals seven dog and cat years.
-Cats and dogs do age faster than people, but veterinarians are not sure the 1 to 7 ratio is completely accurate these days.
-Instead of determining ages, the American Animal Hospital Association divide dog and cat years into life stages.
+To calculate your dog’s or cat’s age, the long-standing rule is that one human year equals seven dog and cat years.
+Cats and dogs do age faster than people, but veterinarians are not sure the 1:7 ratio is completely accurate these days.
+Instead of determining ages, the American Animal Hospital Association divides dog and cat years into life stages.

 How to Determine a Dog’s Real Age

 But these stages don’t necessarily tell the whole story of age when it comes to dogs.
-As dogs vary in size and breed, the real age of a seven year old German Shepherd may differ than a seven year old Jack Russell Terrier.
+As dogs vary in size and breed, the real age of a 7-year-old German Shepherd may differ than a 7-year-old Jack Russell Terrier.
 Smaller dogs may mature faster than large ones but may not become “seniors” until after their larger counterparts.

 How to Determine a Cat’s Real Age

 Unlike dogs, cats don’t differ in sizes.
-Therefore, two healthy seven year old cats are the same age.
+Therefore, two healthy 7-year-old cats are the same age.